Dear Algodon Shareholders,

-Many of our shareholders had no doubt closely followed Argentina’s recent Senate primary election, in which former president, Cristina Fernandez de Kirchner, narrowly lost the primary vote for a Senate seat.
+Many of our shareholders had no doubt closely followed Argentina’s recent Senate primary election, in which former president, Cristina Fernandez de Kirchner, narrowly lost the vote for a senate seat.

 Read: Wall Street cheers after Argentina’s populist ex-president loses vote